How a Large Language Model works

 Attention(Q, K, V) = softmax( Q·Kᵀ / √dₖ ) · V dₖ = dimension of the key vectors (scaling prevents vanishing gradients)

-In plain English: "The word 'it' in 'The animal was tired because it…' attends strongly to 'animal', so the model represents 'it' as meaning 'the animal'."
-Attention allows the model to resolve such references regardless of how far apart the tokens are.
+In plain English: "The word 'it' in 'The animal was tired because it…' attends strongly to 'animal'."

 Multi-head attention